Healthy Homes Assessment Kingsley Heights

 Insulation Kingsley Heights

-The insulation of the ceiling and underfloor is required to all rental homes as of July 1st, 2019.
-Property managers and landlords are required to ensure the insulation meets this new standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.
+The insulation of the ceiling and underfloor is required in all rental homes from 1 July 2019.
+Property managers and landlords must ensure that the insulation meets this new quality.
+In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-A well-insulated house will reduce the risk of condensation and lower the chance of mould and dampness, as well as making more easy to the house to retain warmth.
+A well-insulated property can reduce condensation, and decrease the risk of mould and dampness as well as making an easier task to allow the household to keep the heat.

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The more high the R-value, more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation can withstand heat flow.
+The more high the R-value, more efficient the insulation.

 Kingsley Heights Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the inside it’s also about the outside.
-You must ensure there is somewhere for surface, rain and underground water to flow, and prevent it from getting inside.
-When it is about damp and water, it is typically what you don’t see that can become a big problem and end up causing damage to your investment and harming the tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about the interior of the building but you must make sure there is somewhere to allow surface, rain and ground water to go, and prevent it from getting into the building.
+When it comes to moisture and damp it’s usually what you don’t see that could be a huge problem, causing damages to your investment and harming your tenant’s health.

-Rental properties must have efficient drainage to remove storm water, surface water, and ground water, including an appropriate runoff or outfall.
-Making sure that water has a place to go, and that it can’t linger underneath the structures is a crucial aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to get rid of rainwater, storm water, and groundwater, with an appropriate runoff or outfall.
+Making sure that water has a proper place to go, and that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture ingress, if your property has an enclosed space between floorboards and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-Ground moisture barriers are usually a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from accumulating into the structure.
-It also helps in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground to stop any moisture that is present in the ground from getting into the home.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection